masvsuarez/NumericalAnalysis/README.md

-Ab-inito Numerical Analysos for particles as Molecular Dynamics simulation
+# Ab-inito Numerical Analysis for particles as Molecular Dynamics simulation

-From scratch coding and simulations of particles and interactions in a 2 D box.
+## From scratch coding and simulations of particles and interactions in a 2 D box.

 Using cython for frequently called functions and classes as acceleration of python